RaccoonHowell/table-tennis-app/README.md

 Developed as my final DevelopMe_ technical challenge, the app generates a table tennis tournament structure from a list of names provided by the user.

-Technologies and skills used: React, Javascript, HTML, CSS, Git, Wireframing
+Technologies and skills used: React, JSX, Javascript, HTML, CSS, Git, Wireframing

-You can view the finished app by visiting here: http://rachel.developme.space/
+You can view the finished app by visiting here: https://raccoonhowell.github.io/table-tennis-app/

 ### Local setup